-Our fibre division includes five operational companies building fibre networks in the UK and one software development company provider or "ISP".
-Ailpoints owns fibre infrastructure and will onboard other ISPs to the Allpoints network to sell connectivity to the end customer.
+Our fibre division includes five operational companies building fibre networks in the UK and one software development company provider or "ISP" Alpoints owns fibre infrastructure and will onboard other ISPs to the Alpoints network to sell connectivity to the end customer

-Through our residential Fibre businesses, we are building new obysical fibre networks for communities in the UK and so far have built out fibre infrastructure in underserved parts of Devon, Somerset, Dorset, Wiltshire, Hampshire, Worcestershire and the Home Counties.
-We are aiming to pass over one million homes over the next three years.
+Through our resident at Fibre businesses, we are building new physical fibre networks for communities in the UK and so far have built out fibre infrastructure in underserved parts of Devon, Somerset, Dorset, Wilshire, Hampshire, Worcestershire and the Flome Counties.
+We are aiming to pass over one million homes over the next three years

-Building these large networks involves connecting large datacentres and telephone exchanges in the UK with nomes and pusinesses, effectively replacing the copper wires that were laid in the first half of the 20th century Jurassic.
-Swish and Giganetiare vertically integrated, as they both own the fibre infrastructure and also have the end customer relationship as the internet service.
+Building these large networks involves connecting large datacentres and telephone exchanges in the UK with homes and businesses, effectively replacing the copper wires that were laid in the first half of the 20th century.
+Jurassic, Swish and Giganet are vertically integrated, as they both own the fibre infrastructure and also have the end customer relationship as the internet service.

-Through Vorboss, we are building a network in London to supply business-to-business ("B2B") enterprise connectivity direct to business customers.
+Through Vorposs, we are building a network in London to supply business-to-business ("B2B") enterprise connectivity direct to business customers.
 Vorboss has installed over 500km of fibre optic cables in London since 2020 and has recently launched a single 10Gbps product to market, recognising that ambitious London businesses will quickly require more than the 1Gbps connectivity they've relied on to date.

-We have seen rapid growth in our fibre division since 2018 and we expect this division to continue to become a larger part of our business over time.
-The Group expects to spend approximately £1bh of capital by 2025 to fulfit its build plans and reach more communities in need of ultrafast broadband.
+We have seen rapid growth in our fibre division is not 2018 and we expect this division to continue to become a larger part of our business over time.
+The Group expects to spend approximately £1bh of capital by 2025 to fulfil its build plans and reach more communities in need of ultrafast broadband.